 Depending on the type of back pain you have, your doctor might recommend the following:

 Over-the-counter (OTC) pain relievers.
-Acetaminophen (Tylenol, others) or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), might relieve acute back pain.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), might relieve acute back pain.
 Take these medications as directed by your doctor, because overuse can cause serious side effects.

 If OTC pain relievers don't relieve your pain, your doctor might suggest prescription NSAIDs.